ClickCease

 Conclusion

-It is not a shock that the longer roads see more accidents, or that a large percentage of fatalities occur near freeway ramps, due to the greater speeds causing collisions of higher impact.
+It is not a shock that the longer roads see more accidents or that a large percentage of fatalities occur near freeway ramps, due to the greater speeds causing collisions of higher impact.
 But some of the most dangerous intersections in Orange County might come as a surprise.
-In some cases, these dangerous intersections might simply feature a higher volume of traffic, causing more accidents.
+In some cases, these dangerous intersections might simply feature a higher traffic volume, causing more accidents.
 Others may have confusing layouts or a lack of visibility.

 There are a lot of cars on the road in Orange County and across Southern California, and accidents are common.
-If you have been involved in a collision and need legal help, contact the expert car accident lawyers of Bisnar Chase.
+If you have been involved in a collision and need legal help, contact the top-rated Orange County car accident lawyers of Bisnar Chase.
 Call (800) 561-4887 or email us now.

 1301 Dove St. STE 120, Newport Beach, CA 92660